 The principal object and activity of the Charitable Company is the operation of Hardenhuish School to provide free education and care for pupils of different abilities.
-The aims of the school during the year ended 31 August 2022 are summarised below:
+The aims of the school during the year ended 31 August 2023 are summarised below:

-- to continue to raise the standard of educational attainment and achievement of all pupils. - to provide a broad and balanced curriculum, including extracurricular activities. - to develop students as more effective learners. - to enhance the tertiary provision and outcomes. - to develop the school site so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the school by keeping the curriculum and organisational structure under continual review. - · to maximise the number of students who achieve the best outcomes in their external qualifications - to provide value for money for the funds expended. - to develop greater coherence, clarity and effectiveness in school systems. - · to comply with all appropriate statutory and curriculum requirements. - to maintain close links with industry and commerce. - · to develop the school's capacity to manage change - to manage the challenges of the Covid-19 pandemic to minimise the impact on the wellbeing of the whole community and on the learning of the young people - · to develop the school's sustainability and climate change agenda, and - to conduct the school's business in accordance with the highest standards of integrity, probity and openness in line with the principles of ethical leadership.
+- to continue to raise the standard of educational attainment and achievement of all pupils. - to provide a broad and balanced curriculum, including extracurricular activities. - to develop students as more effective learners. - to enhance the post-16 provision and outcomes. - to develop the school site so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the school by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve the best outcomes in their external qualifications - to provide value for money for the funds expended. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to maintain close links with industry, commerce and the wider community. - · to develop the school's capacity to manage change. - · to develop the school's sustainability and climate change agenda, and - to conduct the school's business in accordance with the highest standards of integrity, probity and openness in line with the principles of ethical leadership.